 According to a KGW News interview with 86 convicted burglars, the presence of dogs is oftentimes enough to convince even an experienced burglar to stay away from that home.
 As one inmate said, “Dogs are a deal breaker for me.
 Big breeds, home protectors are the best to keep people out.”

-While smaller dogs with yappy-sounding barks aren’t exactly seen as threatening by thieves, a medium to large sized dog with an aggressive-sounding bark could complement your other home security measures if you train them appropriately.
+While smaller dogs with yappy-sounding barks aren’t exactly seen as threatening by thieves, a medium to a large sized dog with an aggressive-sounding bark could complement your other home security measures if you train them appropriately.
 You don’t even have to train your dog to attack, necessarily.
 You could simply train your dog to bark on command or whenever the dog sees a stranger approaching/entering the home without you.

 Keep Your Home Safe Without Breaking the Bank